PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Repeat purchasers

 Why are these signals so powerful?
-They train Google on what your actual buyers look like and let the algorithm build look alike audience patterns across Search, YouTube, Display, Discover, and Gmail.
+They train Google on what your actual buyers look like and let the algorithm build lookalike audience patterns across Search, YouTube, Display, Discover, and Gmail.
 Instead of guessing, Google starts with a template of proven converters.

 In my audits, missing or misconfigured first-party signals is one of the most common reasons PMax over-spends on low-intent traffic.
 Business owners often skip this step because uploading lists feels tedious—but it's the single highest-leverage action you can take.

-Your Custom Segments: Search Terms, URLs, and Apps
+Custom Segments: Search Terms, URLs, and Apps

 Custom segments let you build audiences around what people are actively searching for or engaging with online.
 Unlike remarketing (which targets past visitors), custom segments target user groups based on their behavior across the web.

 Keyword-based custom segments: Use actual high-intent search terms that historically convert or clearly signal buying intent.
-Examples:

 "Emergency plumber Columbus" (not "how to fix a leaky faucet")